 • Unwanted flowers or gifts sent to your home

-• Getting information about you through online searches, the public records, or going through your rubbish
+• Getting information about you through online searches, public records, or going through your rubbish

 • Hiring a private investigator to follow you, or discover information about you